Blak3Nick/CL-Final-Project/README.md

 This app was built to log a person's exercises and keep track of the weight used as well as how many sets were performed.

 Prerequisites-
-1. Install Gulp globally
+1. Install Gulp globally  "npm install gulp -g"
-2. Install mongoDB and set your path variables so that you can execute mongo commands from anywhere
+2. Install mongoDB and set your path variables so that you can execute mongo commands from anywhere.
+Use the following website for documentation on installation instructions https://docs.mongodb.com/manual/administration/install-community/

 To get the app running do the following:
 1. Clone the repository